rbndickson/rbndickson.github.io/_projects/en-emoji-flashcards.markdown

 👤 Admin and Editor user roles
 🌎 English, German, Japanese, Korean and Spanish materials
-🖨 Printable flashcards
+🖨 Printable flashcards, worksheets and games
 🗂 Flashcards grouped by categories and collections
 📘 Picture dictionaries
 ❓ Vocabulary quiz
 📱 Responsive design
-📝 Tested with RSpec
+📝 Tested with RSpec and Cypress

 ---